STOP PRESS: Latest news from Bulgaria…

 Bulgarian Church leaders also urged fellow-Christians from across Europe, and beyond, to pray that God would overturn these proposed changes to the law and to raise awareness by writing to their MEPs (see below), Ambassadors and Bulgarian government officials.

-“We will continue the protests and prayer meetings in Bulgaria until the suggested changes to religious laws are completely withdrawn or until we see realistic proposals which guard religious freedoms and the right to a belief of everyone in Bulgaria.”
+“We will continue the protests and prayer meetings in Bulgaria until the suggested changes to religious laws are completely withdrawn or until we see realistic proposals which guard religious freedoms and the right to a belief of The draft law provides for severe restrictions on the life of churches, imposes state control on domestic life and violates both the Constitution and fundamental human freedoms such as the right to religion, the right to speech and the right to association.”

 The new law directly affects the work of Transform Europe Network and its partners in Bulgaria and therefore TEN urges UK Christians to write to their regional MEPs, along the lines shown below.